Noise crosscorrelations can induce instabilities in coupled driven models: Summary and outlook

 We have assumed the noise crosscorrelations to be imaginary and odd in Fourier wavevector $k$.
 What would happen if we chose a different structure for the noise crosscorrelations, e.g., real and even in $k$?
 Straightforward perturbation theory generates a term of the form $\partial_{xx} v$ in the fluctuation-corrected (\ref{eq2}).
 This is not surprising, since a real and even noise crosscorrelation implies that $v$ and $b$ have the same properties under parity inversions; {see, e.g., discussions in Ref.~\cite{abfrey1}}.
 This then no longer rules out a diffusive $v$ term in (\ref{eq2})~\cite{abfrey1}.
 Given that $v$ is autonomous, such a term in (\ref{eq2}) effectively acts like another additive noise for $b$, whose statistics is given by the statistics of $v$.
 It would be interesting to study how noise crosscorrelations in that case affects the known scaling and stability of the NESS without it.

-{We have used a simple, purpose-built, minimal coupled 1D model to study the role of noise crosscorrelations.
+We have used a simple, purpose-built, minimal coupled 1D model to study the role of noise crosscorrelations.
 However, the question of the effects of noise crosscorrelations should be important in hosts of natural systems, going much beyond such simple driven 1D models.
 RG studies, for instance, on active XY models~\cite{astik1,astik2}, passive scalar models~\cite{sudip-multi}, can give interesting insights on the precise role of noise crosscorrelations on the NESS of more complex models.
-We hope our work here will provide impetus on further studies on this topic.}
+We hope our work here will provide impetus on further studies on this topic.
+However, the question of crosscorrelations can arise in many systems of different physical origins.
+A particularly interesting problem could be where the stochasticity in the dynamics would be crosscorrelated with the background quenched disorder.
+This may arise, e.g., in quenched disordered driven models; see, e.g, Ref.~\cite{sm-ckpz}.}

-{\em Acknowledgement:-} S.M. thanks the SERB, DST (India) for partial financial support through the TARE scheme [file no.: TAR/2021/000170] (2022).
+{\em Acknowledgement:-} S.M. thanks the SERB, DST (India) for partial financial support through the TARE scheme [file no.: TAR/2021/000170] (2021).